ga7vitgoel/Obstacle-following-robot/README.md

 Note:
 If you wish to implement the code in this repository, then you may have to tune the IR sensors and change alter the pins for the directional output of the robot.

--Requirement for Obstacle Avoidance and edge detection :
+Requirement for Obstacle Avoidance and edge detection :

  x1 Arduino Uno
  x2 Infrared Sensor (x3 for more accurate signals of edges/objects in the robot's path)